TangoGibbons/ES6-Logger/README.md

 ```
 import * as logger from 'tango-es6-logger';

-- To set the globalLogLevel to TRACE: logger.setLogLevel(logLevel.TRACE);
+- To set the globalLogLevel to TRACE: logger.setGlobalLogLevel(logLevel.TRACE);
 - To set the logMode to CONSOLE: logger.setLogMode(logger.logMode.CONSOLE);
-- To set the logMode to FILE: logger.setLogMode(logger.logMode.FILE, 'test.txt');
+- To set the logMode to FILE: logger.setGlobalLogLevel(logger.logMode.FILE, 'test.txt');
 - To write a log message with a messageLogLevel of DEBUG: logger.logIt(logLevel.DEBUG, 'log message');
 ```